Making Radically Local Dance

-Tracks Dance Company celebrates: People, their stories, truths and diverse heritage.
-Place, Darwin with the deserts of Central Australia to the south, and the tropics of South East Asia to the north.
-Spirit, the vitality of a living culture enriched by traditional and contemporary life.
+Tracks Dance Company celebrates the Northern Territory of Australia through: People - their stories, truths and diverse heritage; Place - Darwin with the deserts of Central Australia to the south, and the tropics of South East Asia to the north; Spirit - the vitality of a living culture enriched by traditional and contemporary life.

-Bringing people together and adding value to their lives, Tracks offers audiences an opportunity to gain a better understanding of themselves by challenging and exposing them to new experiences – like the Territory itself.
+Bringing people together and adding value to their lives, Tracks offers audiences an opportunity to gain a personal insight into their local world, challenging and exposing them to new experiences – much like the Territory itself.

 Enter one of our spectacular outdoor theatres; fashioned from WWII ruins, the canopies of giant rain-trees, rooftop car parks, or a basketball court in a remote desert community.
-See dancers drawn from the unique cultural mix of people who call the Territory home; from head spinning breakers and funky contemporary movers, to showgirl grannies and ochre painted elders.
-Sometimes a performance may reflect one central focus such as youth, Indigenous, seniors, or diverse cultures, while at others times Tracks explores the way that diversity sits side by side in our world.
+See dancers drawn from the unique cultural mix of people who call the Territory home; from head-spinning breakers and funky contemporary movers to showgirl grannies and ochre painted elders.
+Sometimes a performance may reflect one central focus such as youth, Indigenous, seniors, or diverse cultures, while at other times Tracks explores the way that diversity sits side by side, and walks hand in hand in our world.

-A great strength of Tracks is the artistic talent and collective skills of the Co-Artistic Directors, Tim Newth and David McMicken, who have consistently produced excellent work for almost two decades.
-They approach the making of their work through a multi-arts lens, backing up their skills in dance, visual arts and design, drama, music, and literature.
+A great strength of Tracks has been the artistic talent and collective skills of the Artistic Co-Directors, Tim Newth AM and David McMicken AM, who consistently produced excellent work for almost three decades.
+They approached the making of their work through a multi-arts lens, backing up their skills in dance, visual arts and design, drama, music, and literature.
 They use performance to inspire a wide range of Territorians of diverse cultural backgrounds: from youth through to the elderly, city to remote community.

-David and Tim have an extraordinary ability to work collaboratively, honed over two decades.
+David and Tim's extraordinary ability to work collaboratively was honed since the early 1990's.
 This is a core value of their creative process.

 David McMicken has training in education, dance, theatre, literature and music and has had a successful career as a performer and director, founding several companies along the way.
 He has lived and worked in the Territory since 1991.

-In 1988 a tour to the remote community of Lajamanu brought together the creative skills of Tim Newth - a visual artist and Sarah Calver - a dancer.
+In 1988 two community dance projects - Dance On Darwin, and a tour to the remote community of Lajamanu, brought together the creative skills of Tim Newth - a freelance visual artist and Sarah Calver - the Community Dance Development Officer at Brown's Mart Community Arts, and previous dancer with Feats Unlimited dance company.
 When David McMicken stepped off the plane from Melbourne at Darwin airport in 1991 he was overwhelmed by the sense of having arrived ‘home’ and he was soon working in collaboration with Tim and Sarah.
 Now with the addition of a new voice, the journey toward a uniquely Northern Territorian performing arts company continued.

-Tracks produces exceptional performances of a high artistic standard and is nationally recognised as an innovative developer of a unique Australian dance idiom.
+Tracks produce exceptional performances of a high artistic standard and is nationally recognised as an innovative developer of a unique Australian dance idiom.